davidtsong/autoresearch-modal/README.md

 python3 -m pip install modal
 modal setup

-# 2. Put Modal credentials in `.env` if you prefer that over global auth
+# 2. Put Modal credentials in `.env`

-# 3. Start a cold run
+# 3. Start your ai agent with ability to run without getting blocked. by permissions
-python3 modal_control.py start

-# 4. Warm runs can skip prepare and reuse the Modal volume cache
-python3 modal_control.py start --skip-prepare
+claude --dangerously-skip-permissions

+# 4. Tell your AI to start working:
+> "Hi have a look at program.md and let's kick off a new experiment! let's do the setup first."
 ```

-If the above commands work, your local setup is good enough to hand the repo to an agent and let it drive the loop through `program.md`.

 ## Modal-backed local control